shan-emacs/emacs-packages-mirrors/gnu/ediprolog-readme.txt

-These definitions let you interact with SWI-Prolog in all buffers.
+These definitions let you interact with Prolog in all buffers.
 You can consult Prolog programs and evaluate embedded queries.

 Installation